Multiflavor Mott insulators in quantum materials and ultracold atoms: Emergent Kugel-Khomskii physics in Mott insulator

 where the first term describes the standard Kugel-Khomskii superexchange interaction, and the second term is the on-site atomic SOC.
 For the $z$ bond in Fig.~\ref{fig4}(a), the superexchange interaction has the following form,

 where ${\bf S}_{i,xy}$ defines the electron spin on the $xy$ orbital with ${{\bf S}_{i,xy} = {\bf S}_i \, n_{i,xy}}$, and $n_{i,xy}$ defines the electron occupation number on the $xy$ orbital.
-As the $xy$ orbital gives a dominant $\sigma$-bonding, the superexchange interaction is primarily given by the exchange process along this $\sigma$-bonding.
-Although some other exchange processes would give extra contributions to the exchange Hamiltonian, we keep the primary contribution for the demonstration purpose.
-The exchange interactions on other bonds can be written down from a simple permutation.
-The atomic SOC has the expression,
+As the $xy$ orbital gives a dominant $\sigma$-bonding for the $z$ bond, the superexchange interaction is primarily given by the exchange process along this $\sigma$-bonding.
+The electron hoppings to other orbitals or between other orbitals are expected to be quite weak and are neglected here.
+To keep things simple, the other Kanamori parameters such as the Hund's coupling and the pair hopping are further neglected as they are comparably weaker than the Hubbard interaction.
+These approximations result in the primary contribution in the above equation for our demonstration purpose.
+The exchange interactions on the $x$ and $y$ bonds can be written down from a simple cubic permutation.
+Interestingly, the Kugel-Khomskii superexchange interaction for the disentangled spin-orbital states in Eq.~\eqref{eqsev} is not quite related to the emergent Kugel-Khomskii physics for the spin-orbit-entangled ${J=3/2}$ quadruplets that is shown below.